-Student records are reviewed at the conclusion of the student's 16-week semester (two eight-week terms) to determine compliance with the SAP policy.
-There are two components to the SAP policy:
+Student progress is reviewed at the conclusion of the student's 16-week semester (two eight-week terms) to determine compliance with the SAP policy.
+There are three components to the SAP policy:

-- 1. Minimum Cumulative Grade Point Average (CGPA): A student's Cumulative Grade Point Average is based on all courses taken at University of Arkansas Grantham at the graduate level.
-Students must maintain a CGPA of 3.0 or higher.
-Academic records are reviewed at the completion of every 16-week semester (two eight-week terms) to determine SAP.
-Graduate students must have a 3.0 CGPA in order to graduate. - 2.
-Minimum Course Completion Rate: The Course Completion Rate is a calculated percentage based on the number of credit hours earned divided by the number of credit hours attempted at the graduate level.
+- 1. Minimum Grade Point Average (GPA): A student's Grade Point Average is based on all courses taken as part of the declared program at University of Arkansas Grantham.
+Students must maintain a GPA of 3.0 or higher.
+Graduate students must have a 3.0 GPA to graduate. - 2.
+Minimum Course Completion Rate: The Course Completion Rate is a calculated percentage based on the number of credit hours earned divided by the number of credit hours attempted.
 The minimum CCR that students must meet varies according to the number of credit hours they have attempted.
 (See Graduate SAP Standards charts below.)
 Attempted courses include all undergraduate courses (first-time or repeat courses) a student is enrolled in on the eighth day of a class session, courses credited as the result of passed proficiency exams and courses transferred to University of Arkansas Grantham that are part of the student's declared program. - 3.
 Maximum Time Frame: Students are given a maximum time frame of 150% of the published program length to complete their declared degree program.
 For example, if students must earn 36 credit hours to complete their declared program, they must earn (complete) those credit hours while attempting no more than 54 credit hours overall.
 All attempted courses within the student's program, including courses transferred to University of Arkansas Grantham, count toward the maximum time frame for program completion.
 If, at any point, it becomes evident that a student cannot mathematically complete the program within the 150% timeframe, the student will be suspended from the University and is no longer eligible for Title IV funding.
 If the student has an alternative method of payment, the student may appeal the academic standing.